“Paul, you sound like an atheist.”

-I once had a mountain to move.
-Desperate, I decided to turn faith and prayer.
-I could pull-off the magical feat with positive thinking.
-And I went for it: “You could do it, Paul!
+On top of the prayer, I’d give myself pep talks throughout the day.
+“You could do it, Paul!
 Go for it!
 Believe!
 Hope!
 Trust!
 ‘God’s promises are new every morning.’
 Pray without ceasing.
 And knock.
 And ask.
 And be holy because God hears the prayers of a righteous man.
 Claim it.
 Bind Satan.
-Oh, and be positive.
-Only positive thoughts.
-Thank God that I’m cancer free and my kids are alive and I’m not a Somalian refugee with AIDS being raped every day.”
+Oh, and be thankful.
+Thank God that you’re cancer free and the kids are alive and you’re not a Somalian refugee with AIDS being raped every day.”

 Faith and prayer and positive thinking.
-I implemented all the Christian methods and techniques for years.
+I implemented all these Christian methods and techniques for years.
 YEARS.

 It didn’t work.
 None of it worked.